Our Governing Body

 Chair person: Ms Baljit Birring (email : firstname.lastname@example.org)

-There are three committees who discuss and agree upon specific topics outwith the Full Governing Body meetings.
-These are :
+There are 3 committees who discuss and agree upon specific topics delegated by the Full Governing Body.

 Finance and Resources Committee